observablehq/inspector/README.md

 # @observablehq/notebook-inspector

 This library implements the default value rendering implementation for Observable notebooks.
-When plugged in to the [Observable runtime](https://github.com/observablehq/notebook-runtime) as [observers](https://github.com/observablehq/notebook-runtime/blob/master/README.md#observers), inspectors can be used to insert DOM elements into the page, or to render interactive object inspectors for raw values.
+When plugged in to the [Observable runtime](https://github.com/observablehq/notebook-runtime) as [observers](https://github.com/observablehq/notebook-runtime/blob/master/README.md#observers), inspectors can be used to insert DOM elements into the page or to render interactive inspectors for arbitrary values.

 To install this library from [npm](https://www.npmjs.com/package/@observablehq/notebook-inspector):